manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 ### Task 7 – Prepare Users for Content Searches

 In Module 8, you will perform a Content Search lab that requires that Joni Sherman and Holly Dickson be members of the eDiscovery Manager role.
 In this exercise, you will add Joni and Holly to this role.
-The reason you are doing this now is that it can take a while for newly assigned permissions to successfully propagate.
+The reason you are doing this now is that it can sometimes take up to an hour or more for newly assigned permissions to successfully propagate.
 If you waited and assigned Holly and Joni to this role group at the time you performed the Content Search lab in Module 8, you would receive error messages involving parameter fields because their permissions would not have finished propagating.
 By adding them to this role group now, enough time will elapse for the propagation to complete by the time you get to the Module 8 lab.

 1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.